-Other receivables pertain to the amount collectible from customers related to accruals made by the Company for VAT on real estate sales.
+Other receivables pertain to the amount collectible from customers related to accruals made by the Group for VAT on real estate sales.
 These will be collected along with the monthly installments from customers over a period of one to five years.
+Other receivables are due and demandable and bear no interest.